Skip to Main Content

 • Membership in honorary societies

-• Dean's List citations
+• Dean’s List honors

 • Study Abroad or International Experience

 As an alternative, you may include your academic honors in an Honors and Activities section.
-High school education information is not necessary to include within the Education section after your sophomore year.
-First and second year students can list education and experiences from high school.
+High school education information is not necessary to include within the education section after your sophomore year.
+First- and second-year students can list education and experiences from high school.

 Experiences